akrherz/iem/docs/meetings.md

+30 Aug 2018 Monsanto
+ Taylor, Todey, Arritt, Dohleman, Colman
+  - 10-11 Oct in St Louis is the ag-mesonets workshop
+  - Dicamba label says to not spray in an inversion
+  - when forecast probabilities are <10% or >90%, accuracy is 93%
+  - code for spraying app is in the public domain
+  - sprayer height is 24 inches above canopy
+  - spraying in the morning goes with the probabilities, not so in afternoon
+  - app has some spraying metadata management help
+  - does logging of the pin drops exist, likely not
+  - hours below temperature per year would be helpful
+  - wind speed does not fully descriminate inversion presence

 29 Mar 2016 Syngenta Discussion at Slater
  Joe Colleti, Bill Bevis, Kendall Lamkey, Joe Byrun, Greg Dudan, Homer Coden Josh Larson, Paul Travis, Danny Sign, Jim Reece, Tom Warner, Chad Geater